 Below, is an informative beginners guide to digital photography.

-Here is a great Depth of Field Simulator for you to play with!
+And here is a great Depth of Field Simulator

 So you have taken your image.
 You can review it on the LCD screen at the back, or through the viewfinder on a Bridge camera.
 This will tell you all the important details, such as when and how you took it.
 Also, the histogram will show if you selected it through your camera menu.
 This shows how many light and dark areas are being recorded.
 If it is bunched up to the left, then it is too dark.
 If it is too the right, then it is too light and you have burnt out a lot of the highlights.
 If it is making a bell shaped curve, then it is correctly exposed.
 Now, if that was a once in a moment shot you have just taken, and its not correct, then don’t despair.
 We’ll fix it in a bit.
 If you have taken it in a JPEG format, then you can print straight off most cameras, or you can ‘touch it up’ in Adobe Photoshop or other imaging editing programmes.
 You can print it at home, or you can take it to a store such as Boots, or a supermarket, where you can get prints.
 You can send the images to an online photo lab and order many different sizes and types of image, and have it put on coasters, calendars, in a book, on a cushion……… the list is endless.
 Or now, you can buy a digital photo frame where the only limit to the amount of images you can put in it is the size of the memory card in the back.